mbartok/HtmlConverterBundle/Resources/doc/index.rst

 # Intro to HtmlConverterBundle

-This component offers conversion from raw HTML to plain text formats
+This bundle offers Symfony2 integration of the bicpi/html-converter library